University of Bath

 • leadership skills,

-• awareness of professional practice
+• practice in inclusivity and understanding of professional practice

-With all this in mind, our programme has developed a Personal Planning and Training Needs Assessment (PPTNA) to enable our programme to work collaboratively with trainees, from pre-training through their entire training experience, to shape their clinical experience to meet their specific needs, career plans and aspirations.
+We have developed a Personal Planning and Training Needs Assessment (PPTNA) to enable our programme to work collaboratively with trainees, from pre-training through their entire training experience, to shape their clinical experience to meet their specific needs, career plans and aspirations.

-The University of Bath campus is situated about one mile from Bath city centre, with regular buses to and from the University.
-Bath is a spectacularly beautiful city.
-Among attractions in the region are countless art and music activities spread over the year, including the prestigious annual Bath Festival and Glastonbury close by.
-The majority of trainees choose to live in Bristol, which is approximately 10 minutes from Bath by train.
-Bristol is one of the largest UK cities, renowned for its cultural diversity and inclusivity as well as a thriving art, music and social scene.
+Students joining the Doctorate in Clinical Psychology choose to live in Bath and the wider region.
+Bath is a UNESCO heritage city, which is popular with tourists as well as offering vibrant student living.
+There is easy access to beautiful countryside and getting out of the city to be in nature can be achieved with a short walk along the canal or across the fields of Bathwick.
+Bristol, is approximately 10 minutes from Bath by train and is a city renowned for its cultural diversity and inclusivity as well as a thriving art, music and social scene.
 Bath and Bristol are both surrounded by beautiful countryside with the Cotswolds to the north, the Mendips to the south-west and, just across the Severn Bridge, the Wye Valley and the Forest of Dean.
-The coast at Weston-Super-Mare or South Wales is also within easy reach as is London which is only an hour and a half by train.
+The coast at Weston-super-Mare or South Wales is also within easy reach as is London which is only an hour and a half by train.

 Further information about the city of Bath and the university can be found at the University of Bath website.